sblodgett/sblodgett.github.io/_pages/about.md

 ## recent news

+**May 2024:** One paper accepted to ACL 2024 contributing a framework formalizing the benchmark design process, led by Yu Lu Liu, and another to Findings of ACL on impacts of language technologies' disparities on African American Language speakers, led by Jay Cunningham.

 **Mar.
-2024:** Two papers accepted to NAACL 2024: one examining expectations around what constitute fair or good NLG system behaviors, led by Lucy Li, and the other examining the shifting landscape of practices and assumptions around disagreement in data labeling.
+2024:** Two papers accepted to NAACL 2024: [one](https://aclanthology.org/2024.naacl-long.61/) examining expectations around what constitute fair or good NLG system behaviors, led by Lucy Li, and the [other](https://aclanthology.org/2024.naacl-long.126/) examining the shifting landscape of practices and assumptions around disagreement in data labeling.

 **Nov.
 2023:** I was a guest speaker at the [Gender & Tech event](https://www.polis.cam.ac.uk/events/gender-tech-event-0), hosted by the University of Cambridge Centre for Gender Studies to celebrate [The Good Robot Podcast](https://www.thegoodrobot.co.uk/) and the launch of a [volume on feminist AI](https://global.oup.com/academic/product/feminist-ai-9780192889898)!